 Rhubarb can be forced to give an earlier crop – and provide stems that are more tender and sweet.
-Forcing is where the rhubarb is grown in darkness under a terracotta forcing pot, however you can also use old chimney pots, buckets or bins.
+Forcing rhubarb is where the plant is grown in darkness under a terracotta forcing pot, however you can also use old chimney pots, buckets or bins.
 Forced rhubarb will have a paler appearance and smaller leaves due to its restricted sunlight.

 ‘Forced rhubarb has a delicate, less sharp taste and is well worth the extra effort,’ says Lucy Chamberlain, Fruit and Veg expert of Amateur Gardening.
 ‘Tiperley Early’ is a good variety for forcing.